Annual Salary

 You could take a course at an agricultural college, such as:

-Courses combine theory and practical skills and include units on crop production, animal husbandry and operating farm machinery.
+Courses combine theory and practical skills and can include units on crop production, animal husbandry and operating farm machinery.

 You'll usually need: